-The constructor of the scheme found in the LXX lengthens the chronology of the Patriarchs after the Flood unto Abraham's leaving Haran by 720 years.
-He also graduates the length of the lives of the Patriarchs throughout the entire register, both those before and after the Flood.
+The erector also graduates the length of the lives of the Patriarchs throughout the entire register, both those before and after the Flood.
 The curious result is that with the three exceptions of Enoch, Cainan (whose life exceeds that of his father by only 5 years) and Reu (whose age at death is the same as that of his father), every one of the Patriarchs from Adam to Abraham is made to die a few years younger than his father.
 Could anything be more manifestly artificial?

-Incidentally, the Samaritan text evinces similar signs of tampering.
+Incidentally, the Samaritan text1 evinces similar signs of tampering.
 For example the interval from Adam to the Deluge is 349 years shorter (A.M.
-1656 MT - 1307 Sam. = 349)2 in this text as compared to the Hebrew and the interval from the Flood to Abraham is longer by 490 years.
-After analyzing the disparity between these discordant ages of the Patriarchs in both the LXX and the Samaritan Pentateuch with regard to the Hebrew, C.F.
-Keil concluded that the Hebrew Text was the only reliable account:3
+1656 MT - 1307 Sam. = 349)2 in this text as compared to the Hebrew, and